Steve Lindauer has been chief executive officer of The Association of Union Constructors since September 2006.

 Jackson maintains professional membership with Meeting Professionals International, Potomac Chapter and is an alumna of Central Virginia Community College in Lynchburg, Virginia, where she earned an associate degree in applied science, as well as general clerical and bookkeeping certificates.

-Livinski maintains professional membership with the American Society of Association Executives, and holds a bachelor of music degree from James Madison University.
+Livinski holds a Bachelor of Music degree from James Madison University.

 Diane Dixon is the office administrator for The Association of Union Constructors.